 Currency in Scotland and Ireland

-Scotland is a part of the United Kingdom, along with England, Wales, and Northern Ireland.
-Therefore, it uses the British pound sterling (£) for currency.
-The Republic of Ireland, on the other hand, uses the Euro (€) as its official currency.
+Remember that Scotland forms part of the United Kingdom, along with England, Wales, and Northern Ireland.
+So, you’ll use the British pound sterling (£) for currency here.
+By comparison, when traveling in the Republic of Ireland, you’ll use the Euro (€).

 Which country is more family-friendly?